Help us ensure everyone in Nebraska has the opportunity to live longer, healthier lives.

 Living healthy and free of disease makes a critical difference in quality of life.
-That’s why we are working to raise awareness about the vital effect lifestyle has on health, especially poor nutrition and inactivity, and to help children form healthy habits that will last a lifetime by removing obstacles to making healthy choices.
+That’s why we’re working to raise awareness about the vital effect lifestyle has on health and helping communities form healthy habits.

 Policy has the power to protect our health, improve communities and drive lasting change.
-The American Heart Association empowers citizens to take informed action on local and state policies because we can all benefit from things like smoke-free air.
-We led the effort to have all newborns screened for critical congenital heart defects with pulse oximetry before leaving the hospital.
-We fought for local physical education requirements and are working to have all Nebraska high school students learn CPR before graduating.
+The American Heart Association empowers citizens to take informed action on local and state policies because we can all benefit from things like smoke free laws and complete streets.